ECCC-MSC/open-data/canada.ca_upcoming/msc-data/bulletins/readme_bulletinsbufr-datamart_en.md

 ## Data location

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage-overview/readme_en.md) is also available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage-overview/readme_en.md) is also available.

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.

-The data can be accessed at the following URLs:
+The data can be accessed at the following URLs :

 * https://dd.weather.gc.ca/bulletins/alphanumeric/YYYYMMDD/IO